breatheco-de/exercise-instagram-feed/README.md

 Do not clone this repository because we are going to be using a different template.

-The first step to start coding is opening the `html template repository` using a provisioning tool like [Codespaces](https://4geeks.com/lesson/what-is-github-codespaces) (recommended) or [Gitpod](https://4geeks.com/lesson/how-to-use-gitpod) (recommended) or cloning it on your local computer.
+We recommend to open the `html template repository` using a provisioning tool like [Codespaces](https://4geeks.com/lesson/what-is-github-codespaces) (recommended) or [Gitpod](https://4geeks.com/lesson/how-to-use-gitpod).
+Alternatively you can clone it to your local computer using the `git clone` command.
 This is the repository you need to open:

 ```
 https://github.com/4GeeksAcademy/html-hello
 ```

-**👉 Please follow these steps on** [how to start a coding project](https://4geeks.com/lesson/how-to-start-a-project).
+**👉 Please follow these steps** on [how to start a coding project](https://4geeks.com/lesson/how-to-start-a-project).

 ## 📝 Instructions